hashemghanem/MLOps-Pkg/README.md

 requirements.txt is used to specify the dependencies required to run the production code of a Python project, while requirements_dev.txt is used to specify the dependencies required for development and testing purposes.
 # ci.yml
-Testing while integration.
+Hashem: Testing while integration (when doing github push).
 # python-publish.yaml
-Deploying the code on pypy
+Hashem: Deploying the code on pypy (when releasing the package on pypi)
 # tox.ini
 We use if for the testing in the python package testing against different version of the python [Hashem: test on local environment, whereas python-publish.yaml test it on github servery maybe]